Openmacro/openmacro/README.md

 ### Todo's
 - [x] AI Intepreter
-- [x] CLI Interface
-- [X] Extensions Feature
 - [X] Web Search Capability
 - [X] Async Chunk Streaming
+- [ ] Polished Extensions Feature
+- [ ] Cost Efficient Long Term Memory & Context Manager
+- [ ] API Keys Support
 - [ ] Security & Error Handling
-- [ ] API Keys Support
 - [ ] Semantic File Search
 - [ ] App Interface

 ### Currently Working On
 Currently, focusing on a refined system for Extensions, so anyone can build extensions for openmacro.

 - Working on `browser` which is the official openmacro browser extension powered by Playwright, Bs4 and Markdownify.

 - Working on `ompi` which is the Openmacro Package Index.
 Similar to Python's `pypi`, users can install third-party extensions to integrate with their openmacro assistant.

+- Cost efficient long term memory and conversational context managers through vector databases.
+Most likely powered by `Milvus` or `Milvus Lite`.

 ### Next Steps
-Focusing on error handling, security and safety as AI LLMs can be unpredictable and with the addition of Extensions, libraries might not be setup properly or cause issues for the user.
+Better integration of extensions.

 ### Contact
 You can contact me at [amor.budiyanto@gmail.com](mailto:amor.budiyanto@gmail.com)